public-key-cryptography/public-key-editor/README.md

 	It is faster to compile the program once so that the program doesn't have to be re-compiled every time.

+	If the jdk is not installed in your computer, you first have to untar the openjdk-18 using the command

+	 cd; sudo mkdir -p /usr/jdk; cd; sudo cp ./Downloads/openjdk-18_linux-x64_bin.tar.gz /usr/jdk;
+	    cd /usr/jdk; sudo tar zxvf openjdk-18_linux-x64_bin.tar.gz; cd;

 	To compile the Editor program, copy the Editor.java file to the Downloads folder and then copy and paste the command line